WhatTheDickens/engl340/mod-9/outcomes.md

 ## Wednesday, April 9

-- Group project work in class
+- Group project work in class.

 ***Class work:*** *In your folder for 4-9, share your journal file for the day with notes on the progress of your group project.*

 ## Friday, April 11

-- Group 5 meeting.
+- Group project work in class.

 ***Class work:*** *In your folder for 4-11, share your journal file for the day with notes on anything you've learned today from this class or any other, or from any experience outside of your classes.*

 ## Monday, April 14

-- Group project work in class
+- Group project work in class.

 ***Class work:*** *In your folder for 4-14, share your journal file for the day with notes on the progress of your group project.*

 ## Wednesday, April 16

-- Group project work in class
+- Group project work in class.

 ***Class work:*** *In your folder for 4-16, share your journal file for the day with notes on the progress of your group project.*

 ## Friday, April 18

-- Group project work in class
+- Group project work in class..

 ***Class work:*** *In your folder for 4-18, share your journal file for the day with notes on the progress of your group project.*

 ## Monday, April 21

-- Group project work in class
+- Group project work in class.

 ***Class work:*** *In your folder for 4-21, share your journal file for the day with notes on the progress of your group project.*